trishabaadkar/modelmadness/README.md

 # Comparing 10 different machine learning models to find the best one for breast cancer classfication

+## To replicate:
+1. Download .ipnyb file
+2. Upload to Jupyter Notebook or Google Colab
+3. Run your code!

 ## Logistic Regression

 Logistic Regression is a machine learning model that is good for categorizing numerical data.